hmmalic/hmmalic/README.md

-- 👋 Hi, I’m @hmmalic
+- 👋 Hi, I’m Hina M.
 - 👀 I’m interested in becoming a programmer
 - 🌱 I’m currently studying Computer Science at University of the people ( USA)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaboration / getting mentorship / networking & contribution.
 - 📫 How to reach me twitter hmmalic

 <!---